 Assuming that you’ve sufficiently wrapped your mind around the content, use the list below to find the most effective strategy for organizing it.
 Sticking to one high-level strategy will help streamline the design process and it helps learners and users understand the larger framework of a course, website or document.
-The content on this page is organized alphabetically.

->

-> A conventional but important organizing principle for content is alphabetical order.
+A conventional but important organizing principle for content is alphabetical order.
 Because most people learn how to use alphabetical order in childhood, it’s nearly intuitive.
 Alphabetical order allows for quick and easy access to information.
 Example: Help documentation, glossaries, lists like this.

 Some content has a flat structure.
 There is no hierarchy, no sequence and all of the topics are more or less at the same level of difficulty with no prerequisites.
 In this case, you can organize the content by category in a nonlinear structure.
 For example, content can be organized by tasks (e.g., teaching all of the editing functions in Word) or by products (e.g., information about cell phones with high-end cameras).
 Example: A course for teachers presenting the rules of various children’s games might be organized by games for preschoolers, games for early elementary years and games for older children.